pypsa-meets-earth/pypsa-earth/doc/installation.rst

     /some/other/path % cd /some/path/without/spaces

-    /some/path/without/spaces % git clone https://github.com/pypsa-meets-africa/pypsa-africa.git
+    /some/path/without/spaces % git clone https://github.com/pypsa-meets-earth/pypsa-earth.git

 .. _deps:

 Install Python Dependencies
 ===============================

-PyPSA meets Africa relies on a set of other Python packages to function.
+PyPSA meets Earth relies on a set of other Python packages to function.
 We recommend using the package manager and environment management system ``conda`` to install them.
 Make sure that ``conda`` is already installed on your system or install one of the following two distributions: